Only Ignorant Students Don’t Know These Types Of Sentences

 Exclamatory Sentences

 Definition: Exclamatory sentences show intense emotions like surprise, excitement, or enthusiasm.
-They emphasize how you feel and always end with an exclamation mark!
+They emphasize how you feel and always end with an exclamation mark ‘!’.
+They are a big part of the conventions in writing process.

 Structure: Exclamatory sentences can come in all different forms—simple, compound, or complex.
-But they all have one thing in common, which is the use of an exclamation mark to show emotion or intensity.
-Basically, they’re all about expressing a feeling or reaction!
+But they all have one thing in common: using an exclamation mark to show emotion or intensity.
+They’re all about expressing a feeling or reaction!

 Importance: Exclamatory sentences really add some feeling to what we say!
 They let us show our excitement, shock, joy, or any intense emotion in an impactful way.
 You see them in books, giving speeches, and daily conversations to show enthusiasm or strong emotion.